 The Municipality's organizational structure is shown below.
 Staff involvement in recreation programming and activities is coordinated through the Clerk's office.
 Bookings for the community halls is done through the Municipal Office with custodial services contracted out.
-Weekly maintenance (grass cutting, garbage collection) at the Township's parks, playgrounds, ball fields, and water access points as, the set-up and take down of the soccer program equipment and coaching or assistant coaching of the Township's soccer program are provided by two summer students.
+Two summer students assist in weekly maintenance (grass cutting, garbage collection) at the Township's parks, playgrounds, ball fields, and water access points as, the set-up and take down of the soccer program equipment.
+Along with volunteers, they also assist in coaching the participants in the Township's soccer program.